Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 * The SUT cannot be monitored by Bexhoma
 * Bexhoma not necessarily knows about loaded databases, their status and timings - they might be affected by outside services

-#### Test Environment
+#### Test Environment Placeholder

-In order to have a test environment, we install a Dummy instance PostgreSQL and treat it like an external service.
+In order to have a test environment, we install a placeholder instance PostgreSQL and treat it like an external service.

-Create the test dummy
+Create the test placeholder
 ```bash
 # start database service
 kubectl create -f k8s/deploymenttemplate-PostgreSQLService.yml